kondiq22/todo_app/README.md

 # todo_app

-The application allows you to add, edit and delete tasks, as well as group and search them.
+# The application allows you to add, edit and delete tasks, as well as group and search them.

-## Getting Started
+In this version I have implemented Blocs with StreamSubscription.